Video: Poirier slaps man over McGregor ‘Your wife’s in my DMs’ sign

-Don’t try to pull some Conor McGregor-grade antics around Dustin Poirier ... unless you want to get slapped.
+Don’t try to pull some Conor McGregor-grade antics around UFC lightweight Dustin Poirier ... unless you want to get slapped.

 That’s what some pranksters learned to their detriment during the Youngsville Mardi Gras parade over the weekend.
-One of them had the bright idea of making a sign that read ‘Hey Dustin, your wife’s in my DMs’ to flash at the UFC fighter as he drove by.
+One of them had the bright idea of making a sign that read “Hey Dustin, your wife’s in my DMs” to flash at the MMA fighter as he drove by.

 “Your wife is in my DMs” became something of a meme after Conor McGregor screamed it at Poirier after his third loss to the Louisiana native.
 In the lead-up to their trilogy fight, McGregor had repeatedly implied that Poirier’s wife had some sort of thing for him and was messaging him.